MaxPower15/inject-css/README.markdown

 to be the most specific on the page, and to only target the elements you care about.

 *Note that this plugin does not absolutely guarantee the most specific selector possible in CSS.*
-The selectors are comprised of the tag-id-class combo for every ancestor node of the target, and the node itself.
-To get a more specific selector, we would need to explicitly target every attribute for each node.
+The selectors are comprised of a tag-id-class combo for every ancestor node of the target, and the target node itself.
+To get a more specific selector, we would need to explicitly target every attributes for each node.
 But that's slow and not cross-browser compatible.
 That said, the situations where someone would have a more specific selector are rare and mostly contrived.
-You can also use the important option to get around the problem.
+You can also use the "important" option to get around the problem.

 ## Well what about inline styles?

 Inline styles, besides being ugly, are an imperfect solution.
 Some problems I've run into:

 - No concept of CSS inheritance.
 What you set is what you get, cascading be damned.
 - No true ability to "set back to default".
-You can only reset an inline style with another inline style (which has its own set of issues).
+You can only reset an inline css property with another inline property.
 - No CSS pseudo-selectors.
-Being able to set :hover directly in CSS is much nicer than setting up JS hover events and classes.
+For example, being able to set :hover directly in CSS is much nicer than setting up JS hover events and classes.

 With injected &lt;style&gt; attributes, we get all the benefits that come with external stylesheets, along with all the power of javascript.